deepthibalusu17/deepthibalusu17/README.md

 I am a passionate full stack developer.
 Learning everyday and I like to explore new technologies.... worked on MERN stack projects.
-I’m currently learning graphQL,typescript and enrolled in mongoDB university to master mongoDB
+I’m currently learning graphQL,typescript and enrolled in mongoDB university to master mongoDB<br>
+likes: music,singing,sports.<br>
 Happy Coding...

 reach me at deepthibalusu@gmail.com